-Spina bifida (SB) is a congenital (present at birth) neural tube defect, a disorder that can involve the spinal cord or the brain or the coverings that protect them.
+Spina bifida (SB) is a congenital (present at birth) neural tube defect, a disorder that can involve the spinal cord, the brain, or the coverings that protect them.
 There are three types of SB: occulta (least serious), meningocele (of medium severity), and myelomeningocele (most serious).
 People with occulta SB or meningocele SB may not even be aware that they have the condition until later in life.

-In addition to difficulty with walking and limb movement, many people with SB (but not all) have learning disabilities or sensory deficits, and most experience urinary and bowel incontinency due to nerve damage.
+In addition to difficulty with walking and limb movement, many people with SB (but not all) have learning disabilities or sensory deficits, and many (but not all) experience urinary and bowel incontinency due to nerve damage.

 There is no cure for SB, and the prognosis depends on the type of SB the individual is born with.

 Whether you qualify for disability benefits based on your SB depends on the severity of your symptoms.
 Spina bifida in itself is not a condition that automatically qualifies for disability; instead, Social Security will evaluate your ability/disability based on the particular symptoms you have.

 First, Social Security will determine whether your symptoms match the requirements of one of the conditions that qualify for automatic approval (in what's called a "medical listing").
 Because SB involves the spinal cord, sufferers frequently experience extensive musculoskeletal symptoms, such as problems walking, that may qualify them under Social Security's musculoskeletal listings.
 Others may have difficulty with sensation in the legs or bowel or urinary incontinence due to neurological abnormalities and could qualify under the neurological listings.
 For those whose cognitive ability is severely impaired because of SB, it may also be possible to qualify under Social Security's intellectual disorder listing or the neurodevelopmental listing for less severe intellectual deficits.